jordanpotti/AWSBucketDump/README.md

 As far as word lists for grepping interesting files, that is completely up to you.
 The one I provided has some basics and yes, those word lists are based on files that I personally have found with this tool.

-Using the download feature might fill your hard drive up, you can provide a max file size for download at the command line when you run the tool.
+Using the download feature might fill your hard drive up, you can provide a max file size for each download at the command line when you run the tool.
 Keep in mind that it is in bytes.

 I honestly don't know if Amazon rate limits this, I am guessing they do to some point but I haven't gotten around to figuring out what that limit is.
 If you want to add some threading features to this tool that would be neat..